polyaxon/polyaxon/site/docs/core/cli/index.md

 Polyaxon CLI allows also you to omit these options for project and runs, the CLI does the following:

- 1. When an username is missing, the username of the logged-in user is used, if no use is found the default owner is used.
+ 1. When a username is missing, the username of the logged-in user is used, if no use is found the default owner is used.
  2. When a project name is missing, the name of the currently initialized project is used.
  3. When a run is missing, the last value is used.
  4. If no values are found, the CLI will show an error.